marcgg/marcgg.github.com/_posts/2021-04-04-game-devlogs-list.md

 ## Sovereign

-This [develog channel](https://www.youtube.com/channel/UCU7OLO4-Vzxo1aW7mAuI3lg) doesn't have much content nor attention compared to others, but it makes it even more interesting.
-Some videos are less polished.
-It's also great to see a game fairly early in development, with the author spending time on its core mechanics.
+This [develog channel](https://www.youtube.com/channel/UCU7OLO4-Vzxo1aW7mAuI3lg) doesn't have much content nor viewership compared to others, but it makes it even more interesting to me.
+Some videos are less polished, but it's also great to see a game fairly early in development, with the author spending time on its core mechanics.

 <div class="image-wrapper" style="text-align: center"><a href="https://www.youtube.com/channel/UCU7OLO4-Vzxo1aW7mAuI3lg"><img src="/assets/blog/gamedev/sovereign-min.jpg" alt="Game dev channel" style="padding: 5px; width: 700px;"/></a></div>